NAHID56-kingsman/Networking/README.md

   - Routing and switching
   - VLANs
   - Subnetting
-  - Access Control Lists and more
+  - Access Control Lists (ACL)
+  - Static and Dynamic Routing

 ## 🧩 Tools Used